 Making the decision to lease a car is a lot different from knowing how to get the best deal on that lease.
-You should take as much time with this part of the process as you would if you were purchasing a vehicle on your own–after all, your choices will impact your budget and finances for at least a few years to come.
+You should take as much time with this part of the process as you would if you were purchasing a vehicle on your own–after all, your choices will affect your budget and finances for at least a few years to come.

 Leasing a car provides a way to have low monthly payments, and it comes with the peace of mind that you’ll have a premium warranty.
 You never have to deal with the hassle of selling your car, and it’s very convenient if you aren’t staying in the same city for more than a couple of years.
 It’s also a great way always to drive the latest models of your favorite vehicles.